Rental Income Taxes: Tips from the IRS

 What deductions can I take for my rental income taxes?

-As the owner of a rental property, you are allowed to deduct numerous expenditures, including operating expenses, property taxes, insurance, mortgage interest, depreciation, and advertising costs.
+As the owner of a rental property, you are allowed to deduct numerous expenditures, including operating expenses, property taxes, insurance, investment property mortgage interest, depreciation, and advertising costs.
 You may also deduct payments for commissions, legal and other professional fees, management fees¸ utilities, housekeeping and repairs to the property.

 - What if my rental business fails to make a profit?
 Income and expenses from rental real estate must be reported on your tax return.
 If you have a shortfall from your investment property, it may not be allowed unless you reduce that loss.
 You may be able to take that loss against other income according to the passive activity loss rules, at-risk rules and personal use of a rental dwelling rules.